KapitalYou/kysa/README.md

 # Signatures

-The signatories who are paries to this agreement are:
+The signatories who are parties to this agreement are: